dhis2/dhis2-docs-implementation/content/implementation/core-team.md

 ## Sustaining the Core Team

 - In terms of financing these roles, while support can come from partners, it is vital that the core team is independent of this financing to generally strengthen the health information systems in the country.
 If a project is over and the team no has to dissolve as a result, this will adversely affect the DHIS2 implementation, as the core team is a long-term, strategic investment.
-  - Ideally funding is allocated with the annual budgets - regular support through the ministries routine budgets will strengthen the sustainability of the team.
+- Ideally funding is allocated in annual budgets - regular support through the ministries routine budgets will strengthen the sustainability of the team.
 If not there should ideally be an exit strategy with this in mind.
 - Solid governance should direct the work of the core team; the priorities of key strategic tasks should not come from the core team itself, but from a governing body that oversees DHIS2 priorities.
 The core team should also report to a similar body.
-- The core team should strive for harmonized systems and avoid siloed systems.
+- The core team should strive towards harmonised, integrated systems.
 This may require some understanding and alignment with local HIS architectures and strategies along with a review of global best practices to drive this forward in a sustainable manner.
 - It is important that the team has strong backing from the authorities, but at the same time freedom to hire based on competence and merit and not personal connections.

 ### Retention Strategies